 15. EVALUATION AND SELECTION PROCESS

 It is the intent of the UA to award a Contract to the Respondent(s) deemed to be the most qualified and responsible firm(s), who submits the best overall Proposal based on an evaluation of all Proposal responses.
 Selection shall be based on UA assessment of the Respondent’s ability to provide adequate service, as determined by the evaluation committee elected to evaluate proposals.
-UA reserves the right to reject any or all Proposals or any part thereof, to waive informalities, and to accept the Proposal or Proposals deemed most favorable to UA.
+UA reserves the right to award more than one supplier and to reject any or all Proposals or any part thereof, to waive informalities, and to accept the Proposal or Proposals deemed most favorable to UA.
 Where Contract negotiations with a Respondent do not proceed to an executed Contract within a time deemed reasonable by UA (for whatever reasons), UA may reconsider the Proposals of other Respondents and, if appropriate, enter into Contract negotiations with one or more of the other Respondents.
 Proposals shall remain valid and current for the period of one-hundred fifty (150) days after the due date and time for submission of Proposals.
 Each Proposal will receive a complete evaluation and will be assigned a score of up to 100 points possible based on the following items:

 Complete/Thorough Technical Proposal (40 Points)